Montgomery St. Peter Montgomery St. Peter

 On Public Transit.
 The trams, busses and metro are the most reliable and economical option to get across the city.
 There are multiple passes that work

 • Amsterdam Card.
 Unlimited transit on trams, buses and metro lines including access to the museums and a canal cruise.
-Cost vary by pass type, ranging from 1 to 5 days.
+Costs vary by pass type, ranging from 1 to 5 days.

 • Single ride tickets can be purchased on any form of public transit.